bootstrap-vue/bootstrap-vue/docs/markdown/reference/starter-templates/README.md

 There are a few methods that you can use to import individual components and directvies.

-You will need `vue-loader` configured to handle the compiling any single file `.vue` Bootstrap-Vue components.
+You will need `vue-loader` configured to handle the compiling any components that are internally single file `.vue` components.

 ### Importing individual components and directives as ES modules